-The variable cost ratio is a cost accounting tool that is used to express a company’s variable production costs as a percentage of its net sales.
+The variable cost ratio is a cost accounting tool used to express a company’s variable production costs as a percentage of its net sales.
 The ratio is calculated by dividing the variable costs by the net revenues of the company.
-The net revenue of the company includes the sum of its returns, allowances, and discounts subtracted from the total sales.
+The company’s net revenue includes the sum of its returns, allowances, and discounts subtracted from the total sales.

 The primary motive for calculating the variable cost ratio is to consider costs that may be subject to variations with changes in levels of production and compare them to the amount of revenues generated by the sales of that particular cycle of production.

-In the calculation of the ratio, fixed costs, which are the expenses that remain constant regardless of variations in production levels, are excluded.
+In calculating the ratio, fixed costs, which are the expenses that remain constant regardless of variations in production levels, are excluded.
 Examples of fixed costs include building lease, employee salaries, etc.

-- The variable cost ratio is a cost accounting tool that it used to express a company’s variable production costs as a percentage of its net sales.
+The variable cost ratio is a cost accounting tool used to express a company’s variable production costs as a percentage of its net sales.

-- The primary motive of calculating the ratio is to consider costs that may be subject to variations with the changes in levels of production and to compare them to the amount of revenues generated by the sales of that particular cycle of production.
+The primary motive of calculating the ratio is to consider costs that may be subject to variations with the changes in production levels and compare them to the amount of revenues generated by the sales of that particular cycle of production.

 How to Calculate the Variable Cost Ratio

 The formula for the calculation of the variable cost ratio is as follows:

 Variable Cost Ratio = Variable Costs / Net Sales

 An alternate formula is given below:

 Variable Cost Ratio = 1 – Contribution Margin